Frequently Asked Questions:

 Q: What email communications equipment do you have underway?

-A: We do not have internet when away from land, but we do have text capability with our Garmin InReach Device.
-For an annual fee we have unlimited text - however if I were buying today, we would recommend the Iridium Go device, which turns your smart phone into a satellite phone with there same functionality.
-This is the industry leader and standard.
-For inshore wifi, we both have Google Fi SIM cards that allow us to keep the same phone number anywhere in the world, and it has seemed to work everywhere without the need to go buy a SIM card when you arrive.
+A: We covered this topic in this video (click here!).
+We do not have internet when away from land, but we do have text capability with our Garmin InReach Device.
+For an annual fee we have unlimited text - however if I were buying today, we would recommend the Iridium Go device, which turns your smart phone into a satellite phone with the same functionality.
+This product seems to be the industry leader and standard item for ships of all shapes and sizes.
+For inshore wi-fi, we both have Google Fi SIM cards that allow us to keep the same phone number anywhere in the world, and it has seemed to work everywhere without the need to go buy a SIM card when you arrive (except for some French islands in the Caribbean).
 This has proved quite useful when arriving off-shore and trying to contact a marina or the customs people.
-As for Internet on the boat, we use a device like this to plug in a local SIM card and this is how we connect all our Kindles and iPads when near shore.
+As for Internet on the boat, we use a 4G LTE Modem by Netgear to plug in a local SIM card with pre-paid data.
+This is how we connect all our Kindles and iPads when near shore.
 We also have a SSB (Single Sideband Radio), but if we were building a new boat today we wold not install one as it seems pointless with the advent of Satellite phone technology.

 Q: What wireless comms headset do we see you using in your videos?